hashemialii/memory_monitoring/README.md

 ## Usage

-1. **Run the RAM monitoring script:**
+1. **Run the combined setup and monitoring script:**

-    This script collects memory usage data every 2 seconds and stores it in the database.
+    This script will start both the RAM monitoring script and the FastAPI server.

     ```bash
-    python -m scripts.collect_ram_info
+    python run_project.py
     ```

-2. **Start the FastAPI server:**

-    This server provides an API to access the stored memory data.

-    ```bash
-    uvicorn app.main:app --reload
-    ```

-3. **Run the setup and cleanup script (optional):**

-    This script sets up the database tables and performs cleanup operations.

-    ```bash
-    python scripts/run_project.py
-    ```

 ## Scripts

+- `run_project.py`: Starts both the RAM monitoring script and the FastAPI server.
 - `scripts/collect_ram_info.py`: Collects and inserts memory usage data into the database.
-- `scripts/run_project.py`: Runs the RAM monitoring script and the FastAPI server.
 - `scripts/create_tables.py`: Sets up the database tables.

 ## Example API Endpoints